 Air Source versus Geothermal Heat Pump Heating Systems - Conclusion

-It is not uncommon for air conditioner or heat pump condensing units to experience corroded electrical connections.
+It is not uncommon for the air conditioner or heat pump condensing units to experience corroded electrical connections.
 Salt or brackish water will cause mechanical-electrical components to fail prematurely.
 Take measures to protect your equipment in flood-prone areas.
 You will save yourself a ton of hassles in the future if Mother Nature were to decide to flood your condenser.
-It could mean the difference of you having heating and cooling after a flood or not having heating and cooling.
+It could mean the difference between you having heating and cooling after a flood or not having heating and cooling.
 Moreover, a wise person would want to have some air conditioning and heating comfort inside their dwelling to ease the stress of going through a major disaster.

 Geothermal systems are more efficient than air source heat pump systems.
 They work better in colder climates but are more expensive to install.
 Modern air source heat pumps are less expensive.
 The top air source models can give you an efficiency rating higher than a geothermal heat pump system.
-If efficiency was my main concern and my budget was my secondary concern I would likely go for the top of the line air source heat pump.
+If efficiency was my main concern and my budget was my secondary concern I would likely go to the top of the line air source heat pump.
 Air source over a geothermal heat pump especially if I lived in the South.
 Finally, if I lived in the North my decision would probably shift to a geothermal heat pump system.

 Air Source versus Geothermal Heat Pump Heating Systems - Video